hjstephan86/consorsbank-parser/README.md

 ## consorsbank-parser

-This is a simple java project to parse monthly PDF reports genrated by Consorsbank and retoure labels.
-Notice, [pdfbox](https://pdfbox.apache.org/3.0/commandline.html) is used to parse PDF reports and [mindee](https://platform.mindee.com) is used to parse retoure labels.
+This is a simple java project to parse monthly PDF reports genrated by Consorsbank and DHL delivery receipts.
+Notice, [pdfbox](https://pdfbox.apache.org/3.0/commandline.html) is used to parse PDF reports and [mindee](https://platform.mindee.com) is used to parse delivery receipts.

 This parser parses PDF reports and prints the data of each transfer in a pretty format to console.
-It also parses retoure labels in JPEG format and prints the data of each retoure label to console.
-Additionally, it exports the transfers to CSV.
-Paths can be configured inside `App.Helper`, i.e.,
+It also parses delivery receipts in JPEG format and prints the data of each delivery receipt including the tracking id to console.
+It identifies retoure transfers to which you can assign tracking ids interactively via console.
+Additionally, it exports the transfers to CSV, respecting tracking id assignemnts by the user.
+The API key for mindee and paths can be configured inside `App.Helper`, i.e.,
 - the path to the folder where the PDF reports to pasrse are located in,
 - the path to the folder where the JPEG retoure lables are located in,
 - and the path to the CSV which should be generated for export.